An iterative approach for amplitude amplification with nonorthogonal measurements: Introduction

-Using three coupled harmonic oscillators, we have recently proposed \cite{Ng} an alternative approach (without using qubits) for quantum factorization.
+Using three coupled harmonic oscillators, we have recently proposed \cite{Ng} an alternative approach for factoring integers.
 We consider these three harmonic oscillators to be coupled together via nonlinear interactions \cite{Ng}.
 To factorize an integer $N$, this approach involves only three steps: initialization, time evolution, and conditional measurement.
 In this approach, the states of the first two harmonic oscillators are prepared in a number-state basis, while the state of the third oscillator is prepared in a coherent state.
 The states of the first two harmonic oscillators encode the trial factors of the number $N$.
 The nonlinear interactions between the oscillators produce coherent states that simultaneously rotate in phase space with different effective frequencies, which are proportional to the product of two trial factors \cite{Ng}.
 In this way, {\it all} possible products of any two trial factors can be {\it simultaneously} computed, and then they are ``written'' to the rotation frequencies of the coherent states in {\it a single step}.
-This saves considerable computational resources.
 The resulting state of the first two oscillators is the factors' state \cite{Ng} by performing a conditional measurement of a coherent state rotating with an effective frequency which is proportional to $N$.
 However, the probability of obtaining this coherent state becomes low when $N$ is large.
 In this paper, we can circumvent this limitation by using an iterative method for increasing the chance of finding the states of the factors.
 This amplitude-amplification method involves a number of iterations, where each iteration is very similar to the factoring approach we recently proposed \cite{Ng}.
-We show that the number of iterations $L$ is of order of ${\log}N$.
-Thus, using this method, {\it the factors of a large integer can be obtained, with a high probability, in linear time} ${O}({\log}N)$.
-The performance of this approach is even better than that of Shor's algorithm, which factorizes a number in polynomial time \cite{Shor}.